sdhutchins/gbs-guide/README.md

 ## Disclaimer

-As this guide is unofficial, it should not be considered a replacement for advice from faculty, advisors, or official program documentation.
+Again, as this guide is unofficial, it should not be considered a replacement for advice from faculty, advisors, or official program documentation.
 Use this resource as a supplement to the information provided by the GBS program and UAB.

+We have marked areas as "disclaimer" where the advice is based on personal experiences and may not apply universally.
+Always exercise your judgment and seek official guidance when needed.

 ## Access the Guide